dadoonet/S01E02-index-templates-v2/README.md

 And save it.

-Create another one with a `@timestamp` field and name it `test-mapping-timestamp` as a `date` field.
+Create another one named `test-mapping-timestamp` with a `@timestamp` as a `date` field.
-You can also show all the options you can edit later on if you edit the text field or the date field.
+You can also show all the options you can edit later on if you edit the date field.

 ![Index Templates V2](images/06-create-component-4.png "Index Templates V2")

+Also, highlight the new "Runtime fields" option which is now available.

 ### Create a bunch of component templates